Pages

 Some meaty issues

-Being a vegetarian some questions that I constantly face are
+Being a vegetarian some questions that I constantly encounter are

 "Being a mallu how come you are a vegetarian?"